 In October of last year I had the privilege of doing a podcast with Scott Goldie, the Co-Owner, to discuss the success he has had since bringing the original train into modern elegance.
 What started out as a small regional offering has grown into an immensely popular must-see piece of Napa Valley.
 Scott and his partner refurbished old train cars, purchased a few new ones, and developed over 20 partnerships with local wineries to make the train what it is today.
 In the podcast, Scott mentions plans for an upcoming train station hotel – that will be just the fourth one in the country – and ideas for the Rutherford Station that will make you excited for things to come.

-The attraction has garnered so much esteem that it has been featured in Food and Wine, Travel & Leisure, on Forbes.com, and even in a story in Harper’s Bazaar highlighting its path through America’s top vineyards.
+The attraction has garnered so much esteem that it has been featured in Food and Wine, Travel & Leisure, on Forbes.com, and even in a story in Harper’s Bazaar highlighting its path through America’s top vineyards in Napa Valley.
 While the Winery Tours are incredibly popular, they’re not the only ones worth mentioning.
 The Wine Train in Napa Valley has a number of stops you won’t want to miss.

 Exquisite Tours on the Napa Valley Wine Train